t-mart/cf-dyn-dns/README.md

    sudo cp cf-dyn-dns.timer /etc/systemd/system/
    ```

-2. Update the `cf-dyn-dns.service` file, at least filling in the environment
+2. Review the `cf-dyn-dns.service` file and make changes as appropriate.

-   variables.
+3. Copy `.env.template` to `.env` and fill in the required values.

-3. Enable and start the service:
+4. Enable and start the service:

    ```bash
    sudo systemctl enable cf-dyn-dns.service